bravegrumpy/merther/src/misunderstood/chapters/06_Necessary.md

 ---

-"Do you want to talk about it?"
-Tess asked.
+&ldquo;Do you want to talk about it?&rdquo; Tess asked.
 At some point she had left to get a platter of bread cheese, and some water.

 Veronica was feeling more relaxed than she had ever felt.
-She wondered if she was on some sort of dru, but even that didn't matter now.
+She wondered if she was on some sort of dru, but even that didn&rsquo;t matter now.
 The bread was the best bread she had ever tasted.

-"I think the King of Camelot is  a mad king," Veronica whispered.
+&ldquo;I think the King of Camelot is  a mad king,&rdquo; Veronica whispered.

-"Are you *just now* discovering this?"
-Tess giggled, squeezing Veronica's hand, interlacing their fingers once more.
+&ldquo;Are you *just now* discovering this?&rdquo; Tess giggled, squeezing Veronica&rsquo;s hand, interlacing their fingers once more.

-"You aren't surpised?"
+&ldquo;You aren&rsquo;t surpised?&rdquo;

-"I *do* work at a tavern, " Tess joked.
+&ldquo;I *do* work at a tavern,&rdquo; Tess joked.

 </section>